-The culture of political correctness endemic in many of our once fine institutions has allowed violent, aggressive manifestations of Islamism to thrive in many areas and particularly in our prisons.
-It has allowed the problem of grooming and raping of tens of thousands of girls under the age of 16 to fester in hundreds of towns of cities and towns across the country.
+The culture of political correctness endemic in many of our once fine institutions has allowed the problem of grooming and raping of tens of thousands of girls under the age of 16 to fester in dozens of towns of cities across the country.
 This is a grave injustice and must be top of the list of the priorities to set this country right again.
 There is no need for any new laws; there just needs to be the political will to enforce the laws we already have.
 It is time to drain the swamp of political correctness in our institutions, so that the British people can be safe in our own country.

 All decent people must stand against the sexualisation of children in schools and block teaching materials and lessons which encourage early sexual activity in children before they reach the age of consent.
 ‘Relationships Education’ is due become compulsory in all schools both primary and secondary from September 2020.
 While many schools will use the subject to teach traditional family values, the door is open for sexual propaganda which is grossly age-inappropriate to confuse and damage young children.